— Provide care for the mind, body and spirit

-The BS program in integrative health provides students a foundation in integrative health, a holistic approach to wellness that focuses on the mind, body and spirit.
+The BS program in integrative health provides students with a foundation in integrative health, a holistic approach to wellness that focuses on the mind, body and spirit.

-Through innovative and interprofessional approaches to serving and supporting diverse populations, students learn to differentiate the ethics, legalities and standards of practice of integrative health and to think critically about different therapies, modalities and practitioners.
+Through innovative and interprofessional approaches to serving and supporting diverse populations, students learn to understand and differentiate the ethics, legalities and standards of practice of integrative health and to think critically about different therapies, modalities and practitioners.
 Coursework and experiences include an emphasis on research and evidence-based practices and gaining an understanding of the historical and cultural foundations of the integrative health field.

 This degree program has the same prerequisites as the nursing major; therefore, students may transition seamlessly to this program and obtain a bachelor's degree in a health-related field.

 - Offered by: Edson College of Nursing and Health Innovation